 One of the most daunting parts of setting up a website is the actual start.

 HostGator has plenty of channels to get you started on the right foot.
 I’ve used their website transfer service and their QuickInstall scripts multiple times.
 It’s all been good.

 HostGator’s plans offer unmetered everything, except the Hatchling Plan, which offers unlimited everything, but caps your domain names at 1.

 This is a big deal.
 Unmetered databases means that you can have pretty much as many WordPress installs as you want.

-- Unmetered domains (on Baby and Business plans) means you can have literally unlimited websites on 1 plan (my websites cost cents, not dollars to host because I have so many on 1 plan).
+- Unmetered domain options (on HostGator Baby plan and Business plans) means you can have literally unlimited websites on 1 plan (my websites cost cents, not dollars to host because I have so many on 1 plan).

 - Unmetered bandwidth means that you can scale, and not worry about # of visitors (although every shared host is going to crash if you get on the front page of CNN, and millions all come at once).